vedmaka/mediawiki-extension-SRFEventCalendarMod/README.md

-The extension allows to add an extra button to SRF `eventcalendar` format which will redirect users to a specified url.
+The extension allows to add an extra view-button to SRF `eventcalendar` format which load a specified url into calendar view.

 ![image](https://user-images.githubusercontent.com/592009/41126192-6e39285e-6aaf-11e8-8f16-0679f9e58563.png)